 And year after year, they were refused entry.

 Until the final year.
 The last year.
 The Denouement.

 At the end of the age, Adam and Eve arrived at the appointed time.
 They donned ridiculous costumes and wigs and false teeth.
 They came in disguise.
 And did not pretend to hide it.
 They became false.

 And the gates opened wide.
 And Adam and Eve entered the Orchard.

 The Curtain fell.
 The crowd of misfits and losers, rejects and dead-enders, tax-collectors and prostitutes—well, they just went wild.
-Gave a standing ovation that lasted for years.
+Gave a standing ovation lasting for years.

 It takes a special kind of person to acknowledge the bullshit—especially if it's your own.

 Still, if you want to know the truth, I was kind of offended by the performance.
 The implications!
 I turned to the Rabbi, to get some affirmation.
 Am I wrong?